 She serves on the Chicago Committee of Human Rights Watch and is co-founder of Where is The Outrage, a Chicago-based group focused on issues related to sexual and gender-based violence.

-She is the author of “Surfacing Up: Psychiatry and Social Order in Colonial Zimbabwe” and has written extensively on topics of gender, sexuality and health in African history.
+She has written extensively on topics of gender, sexuality and health in African history.
 Her most recent research examines child refugees from civil war in Sudan.